Is Einkorn Flour Gluten Free?

-If you’re asking yourself whether Einkorn flour contains gluten, the answer is “Yes, it absolutely does!”…but I have a secret to tell you.
+If you’re asking yourself whether Einkorn contains gluten, the answer is “Yes, it absolutely does!”…but I have a secret to tell you.
 And I should probably disclose that this is not something your “everyday family doctor” is going to tell you.
 Here’s the secret: not all wheat gluten is created equal.

 I like to explain by comparing sucanat and aspartame sweeteners.
 Imagine pouring a perfectly sweetened blueberry syrup over your hot-off-the-stove pancakes for your morning breakfast.
 If that syrup is made from natural sucanat sweetener or aspartame, it’s going to taste great either way.
 However, inside your body, the aspartame is killing brain cells while the sucanat is an unmodified substance that most people’s body can process naturally, without any damage to the body.